NorthwaveSecurity/fridax/README.md

 ## Examples

 Example scripts can be found in `./examples`.
 Place an example script in the `./scripts` folder to try it out.
+Using the example scripts, all of the variables/functions in the example class below can be read/intercepted.

+    namespace CompanyName.ProjectName {

+        class Settings {

+            // Static int can be read
+            public static readonly int secret1 = 1234;

+            // Static bool can be read
+            public static readonly bool secret2 = false;

+            // Static object can be read
+            public static readonly ObfuscatedString secret3 = ObfuscatedString("yGVhqI5yzbgYUnCP+ZukDw==");

+            // Static string can be read
+            public static readonly string secret4 = "SecretValue";

+            // Constructor can be intercepted and arguments can be modified Settings(string a, string b, string c) {

+            }

+            // Function can be intercepted and argument can be modified GetElement(string id) {

+            }

+        }

+    }

 ## Issues